 “We launched this program to raise awareness among our nation’s primary care providers of the ongoing health care needs of cancer survivors,” says Mandi Pratt-Chapman, M.A., associate director of community programs for GWCI.
 “We are grateful to the many national experts who contributed to the E-Learning series and are delighted to continue our collaboration with ACS and the CDC to build the capacity of the existing healthcare workforce to meet survivor needs.”

-To access the series schedule or to register for the program, please visit www.cancersurvivorshipcentereducation.org.
+You can access the series schedule or register for the program on the Cancer Survivorship Center Education site.